 Filing date means the date that a notice of petition is published in the Federal Register.

-Group of producers means three or more producers who are not members of the same family.
+Group means three or more producers who are not members of the same family.

 Impacted area means one or more States of the United States.